cameronfreer/LeanDepViz/README.md

 - ❌ `bad_axiom` - Custom axiom (caught by all 3 tools)
 - ❌ `exploit_theorem` - Uses unsafe code (caught by all 3 tools)
 - ❌ Various sorry, unsafe, and partial function violations

+> **Important**: This demo showcases the multi-checker UI with demonstration data.
+The verification results are based on known issues in the LeanParanoia test files, with SafeVerify results being mock data (SafeVerify requires comparing two versions, but these test files exist in only one version).
+The demo illustrates what a complete multi-tool verification workflow would look like.

 **Credit**: Example declarations from [LeanParanoia test suite](https://github.com/oOo0oOo/LeanParanoia/tree/main/tests/lean_exploit_files)